andreaspeters/flexpacket/README.md

 ## Features

-- Support for Hostmode TNC's
+- Support for Hostmode TNC's (with TF2.x Firmware)
 - Multichannel (only in Hostmode)
 - Addressbook for quick connections and BayCom password
 - 7Plus generator